Using a VNC Client to connect to virtual machines (1246)

 To connect to a virtual machine with a VNC client, you must modify the virtual machine's configuration file (.vmx) while the virtual machine is powered off.

-Open the file in a text editor and add the following lines:
+Open the file in a text editor and add these lines:

 RemoteDisplay.vnc.enabled = TRUE